martrapp/astro-vtbot/README.md

 > Eliminate the Pseudo-Scrolling of the Main Section: With [`<PageOffset />`](https://events-3bg.pages.dev/library/PageOffset/), The Bag offers a simple to use component that eliminates pseudo scrolling effects induced by morph transitions on elements that are larger than the viewport.
 Especially useful to get a smooth and neat transition animation for your main content.

-## Recently learned tricks ##

-> Improved Sidebar Handling: When you navigate to a page that has its entry within a collapsed category, the category is now automatically turned open.
-If the current page marker is outside the visible part of the sidebar, it is automatically scrolled into view. **New: Support for your own customizations!**

-> Starlight Support: Ever wanted to see what your Starlight site looks like with view transitions enabled?
-Follow [these steps](https://events-3bg.pages.dev/jotter/starlight/guide/) to get rid of full page loads and make your Starlight site look like a SPA!